chris-poed/kotlin-diary/kotlin_bites/06_functions2.md

 }

 // We're not calling the function
-// but referencing them, so we need to use
+// but referencing it, so we need to use
 // `::` in front of their name. calculate(2, 3, ::add) // 2 + 3 = 5
 calculate(2, 4, ::multiply) // 2 * 4 = 8